 Lake Cueifong, Taiwan’s largest alpine lake, is said to be the best spot in Taipingshan to see it.
 But even for locals who frequent the spot, a guide says, “For every 10 times we go, we might see the sea of clouds once.”

-Catching it, according to locals, is a matter of fate, not desire.
+Catching it, she tells me, is a matter of fate, not desire.

 “It’s her first time to Taiwan!” one of my companions shouts into the fog, trying to put in a good word for me.
 “She’s come so far, won’t you let her have a look?”